 Building a defense requires your attorney to have time to gather evidence, talk to witnesses, and review any documents related to the case and charges.
-The sooner you hire them, the more time they will have to create a strong defense and “poke holes” in the prosecution’s case.
-Remember, sexual harassment and other such conduct are serious and will be charged and treated as such.
-You have to be proactive in this situation.
+The sooner you hire them, the more time they will have to create a strong defense.

 Get Help with Your Sex Crime Case

-When facing charges or are accused of sexual assault, sexual harassment, unwanted sexual contact/offensive touching, child pornography, sexual battery, or any other sex crime charge, having an experienced defense attorney on your side is essential.
-Even a criminal complaint of unwanted sexual banter can carry serious consequences.
+When facing charges or being accused of sexual assault, sexual harassment, unwanted sexual contact or offensive touching, child pornography, sexual battery, or any other sex crime charge, having an experienced defense attorney on your side is essential.

 If you need help with your criminal case, contact criminal law Attorney Nicole Blank Becker